osmundi/aoc-2022-go/README.md

 Managed to get only one start again.
 I tried to solve part 2 by trying to find outer limits of the droplet from every open side of the single cubes.
 Algorithm worked on the test data and with a bit more complex test data I generated myself (because the initial one was too simple).
 I didn't find out the edge case that brokes the DFS algorithm which traverses through the airpocket and tries to find out of the droplet.
 Lots of room for optimization also.. part 2 ran over 5s.

 #### Day 19
+Did with the same idea like day 16 (recursive DP).
+The implementation came out pretty long (>300 lines).
+Probably went little bit too far with the OOP and interfaces.
+At least the code came out somewhat readable.
+Did some optimization with limiting the amount of unnecessary robots and memoizing allready visited states but still it run quite long (~ 30s).
+Without these, it would have ran indefinetly.
+Code spends currently most of the time hashing the state and accesing it.
+Luckily the recursion depth didnt went too deep in this one, so I dont need to rethink some optional solution.
+This will do.

+#### Day 20